-The district is a member of the King County Directors' Association (KCDA).
+The district is a member of the King County Director's Association, KCDA.
 KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The board authorized joining the association by board action on July 21, 1992 and has remained in the joint venture ever since.
-The district's current equity of \$ 1,399.09 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the district compared to all other districts applied against paid administrative fees.
-The district may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.
+Prosser School District became a member of the cooperative in February, 1977.
+The board officially authorized joining the association by passing Resolution 4-00 dated February 15, 2000.
+The district's current equity is \$24,027.82 as of December 31, 2014.
+This is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the district compared to all other districts applied against paid administrative fees.
+The district may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or fifteen annual payments.

-NOTE 12: FUND BALANCE CLASSIFICATION DETAILS
+NOTE 14: FUND BALANCE CLASSIFICATION DETAILS

-The District's financial statements include the following amounts presented in the aggregate.
+The District's financia statements include the following amounts presented in the aggregate.